Last updated on September 6th, 2019 at 09:47 pm

 4. Learning about Silver: Gold and Silver Smith

 We had the amazing time of watching how silver is made from the beginning until the final product.
-These silver products (you’ll need about 98% of silver and 2% of copper to actually make a jewellery), need so much time to make depending on the intricacy of the design and how big the design is.
+These silver products (you’ll need about 98% of silver and 2% of copper to actually make a jewelry), need so much time to make depending on the intricacy of the design and how big the design is.
 Small fish pendants for necklaces without the chain can cost $20, and bowls with Buddha intricate designs and carvings can cost up to 3,000.

 All these products are handmade and some can take up to a month to create.
 It was really interesting to see how the process works!